 While we have solved the scalability issues, the resources required to model the insights are still immense and far from trivial to execute.

-Building a New Brand Analytics Platform: The Ability to Build Audiences
+Building a New Brand Tracking Platform: The Ability to Build Audiences

-This is an absolute novelty in the space of survey-based brand insights as users usually receive a static presentation and cannot explore the data themselves, let alone have the possibility to analyse dozens of audiences.
-Understanding how audiences vary in terms of brand awareness or brand associations allow marketers to tailor their messaging and advertising towards each of their audiences, maximising impact and brand growth.
+This is an absolute novelty in the space of survey-based brand insights as users usually receive a static presentation and cannot explore the data themselves, let alone have the possibility to analyze dozens of audiences.
+Understanding how audiences vary allows marketers to tailor their messaging and advertizing towards each of their audiences, maximising impact and brand growth.